Liso-Vault/app/README.md

   </p>

   <h3 align="center">Decentralized & Open Source Password Manager</h3>
   <p align="center">An open-source data management application that focuses mainly on securely storing private information and files.
-Think of 1Password, in a decentralized fashion.
-Combined with Metamask!</p>
+Think of 1Password, in a decentralized manner.
+Combined with a Crypto Wallet!</p>
 </p>